AbsolutePrune/CharacterCreatorTool/README.txt

 If you use the projectile primaryfire make sure that whatever you use for the bullet has the bullet script attached.
 The bullet prefab in the package comes with this by default but can be applied to similar gameobjects

+WEAPONS:
+To add a weapon you must give it a name and give the name of the model you want to add, the model should be kept with the other models that come with the package

 BUGS/ERRORS
 Creating, inspecting and then destroying a gun causes some errors to appear in the console logs which only